amyxu-08/spotify-public/README.md

 # Spotify Connect

-Welcome to the central repository for Spotify Connect, the Week 2 Project created for Forge's Launch Program in the Software Engineering Track in 2023.
+Welcome to the central repository for Spotify Connect.

 ## About